RTFSXXXY/PicgoBase/README.md

 # PicgoBase
-This is a drawing bed for personal blog
+This is a drawing-bed for personal blog